Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 What do you guys reckon?

-Oh, you think we should allow gay marriage?
+Oh, you think we think we should allow go merch?

 I didn't see that coming.